WISDEM/WISDEM/docs/examples/nrelcsm/tutorial.rst

     :start-after: # 2 ---
     :end-before: # 2 ---

 Next we set the individual component masses.
-These values might come from publically available data, the other WISDEM modules, or through parametric study.
+These values might come from publicly available data, the other WISDEM modules, or through parametric study.
 In this example, we grab the masses computed in the previous example:

 .. literalinclude:: /../examples/01_nrel_csm/costs.py
     :start-after: # 3 ---